SteCicero/imageBackendService/README.md

 # IMS - Image Backend Service
 IMS is a simple backend service that implements some basic operations on images through HTTP API.
-The main feature of this backend service are:
+The main features of this backend service are:
  - image upload
  - image delete
  - image download